OXID-eSales/oxapi-documentation/consuming/Configurations.rst

 Switch Theme
 ------------

-In order to activate a theme by a given it pass themeId as ``identifier``, you will receive response as Bool value whether given theme was activated or not.
+In order to activate a theme by a given ID pass themeId as ``identifier``.
+If errors during the activation process occur, they will be raised and shown.

 .. code-block:: graphql
    :caption: call to ``switchTheme`` query